-Typical Argentine Tango Class Schedule
+Typical Argentine Tango Class Format

 There will be plenty of teaching and demonstration but the aim is always to have class members dancing more often than the teacher.
-During practice sessions within and after the class your teacher will be available to offer further specific help to those who need it.
+During practice sessions within and after the class, your teacher will be available to offer further specific help to those who need it.

 Music will be playing during our tango dance classes to allow class members to get used to hearing tango music, and to allow practice of musicality as well as choreography and technique.

 We tend to request that class members join as couples, to make sure no one is left waiting for a partner to dance with.
 After all, it takes two to tango!
 There is no need to swap partners if dancing close with a stranger is an issue, you can stay with one partner during the class as long as that partner has volunteered to do so.
 However, you may become better dancers if you change partners, because each dancer is unique in build and stature, and we have to learn to adapt to our partners.
 As such, class members will be encouraged (but not forced) to rotate partners.

 Whatever level of dance you believe you’ve reached, dancers are encouraged to attend for the whole class, even if you believe you don’t need to go through ‘a review’, or easy material.
 You never know when that little extra nugget of information might help you improve core technique, and musicality, even if choreography is well known.
 There is a difference between ‘knowing’ what you should be doing and mastering the techniques and figures for smooth and elegant performance.
 Refreshing the basics is always a ‘good thing’.

 Learning in the group tango dance classes environment